ryanchynoweth44/AutoMLExamples/blogs/MLBox.md

     ```

-1. As with all Automated Machine Learning libraries, the key feature is not necessarily the algorithms but is the data scientist's ability to select the appropriate features and opimal hyper-parameters for the algorthim.
+1. As with all Automated Machine Learning libraries, the key feature is not necessarily the algorithms but is the data scientist's ability to select the appropriate features and optimal hyper-parameters for the algorithm.
 Using MLBox's `Optimiser` class we are able to create a dimensional space to figure out the best set of parameters.
-Therefore, to optimze we must create a parameter space, and select the scoring metric we wish to optimize.
+Therefore, to optimize  we must create a parameter space, and select the scoring metric we wish to optimize.
     ```python
     opt = Optimiser(scoring='accuracy', n_folds=3)
     opt.evaluate(None, data)